shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

 - update your application to include refresh tokens in your frontend API ([#1736](https://github.com/shopsys/shopsys/pull/1736))
     - see #project-base-diff to update your project

+- update your application to signed tokens by private key in your frontend API ([#1742](https://github.com/shopsys/shopsys/pull/1742))
+    - see #project-base-diff to update your project

 - fix your version of jms/translation-bundle to 1.4.4 in order to prevent problems with translations dumping ([#1732](https://github.com/shopsys/shopsys/pull/1732))
     - see #project-base-diff to update your project